Spinal constructions for continuous type-space branching processes with interactions: Results

 In this section, we consider the law of a randomly sampled individual in the general branching population described in Section \ref{section: model}.
 Our main result gives the appropriate change of measure linking this distribution at time $t$ to the trajectory of an auxiliary process until this time.
 We then explicit this auxiliary process as a spinal construction.

 The spinal construction generates a $\Zbarset$-valued process along with the label of a distinguished individual that can change with time.
-For convenience, we will denote $\Zbarhatset$ and $\Zhatset$ the sets such that
+When there is no possible confusion, the label of the spinal individual at any time will be denoted $e$, and $x_e$ its trait.
+For convenience, we will denote by $\Zbarhatset$ and $\Zhatset$ the sets such that

 Thus, the spine process is a $\Zbarhatset$-valued branching process and its marginal is a $\Zhatset$-valued branching process.
-We propose here a general spinal construction, where branching rates are biased with a weight function $\psi_{\phi}$, that is an element of the set $\mathcal{D}$, defined by
+We propose here a generalized spinal construction, where branching rates are biased with weight functions chosen in a set $\mathcal{D}$, defined by